suger-131997/dein/README.md

 # Dein - Dependency Injection

-A dependency injection library for Go that uses reflection to generate code.
+A dependency injection library for Go that uses reflection-based code generation.

 # Installation